USask-BINFO/SV-JIM/README.md

 	- (EX:"./Aggregated_SV_Results")

 ##### Conda Environment Information
-This repo includes a default YAML env file provided that contains all conda related programs as dependencies for use convenience.
-Additionally, using only a single YAML file featuring all of the required software reduces pipeline execution time since snakemake will regenerate it's own copies of each environment automatically.
-However, the following seperate options are available should the user require/prefer to use separate environments.
-Any YAML files to be used should be placed in the Rules subdirectory for SnakeMake to access.
+This repo includes a YAML env file provided that contains all conda related dependency programs for user convenience.
+Additionally, using a single environment file with all of the required software reduces pipeline execution time since snakemake will regenerate it's own copies of each environment automatically.
+However, the following separate options are available should the user require/prefer to use separate environments.
+Any YAML files to be used should be placed in the `Rules` subdirectory for Snakemake to access.

-To use a single conda, please specify the same target YAML file for all five parameters.
+To use a single conda environment, please specify the same target YAML file for all five parameters.
  - `cuteSVCondaEnvYAML`: Path to YAML file for conda env that CuteSV is installed in.
 (EX: "All-Env.yaml")
  - `sniffles2CondaEnvYAML`: Path to YAML file for conda env that Sniffles2 is installed in.
 (EX: "All-Env.yaml")
  - `svimCondaEnvYAML`: Path to YAML file for conda env that SVIM is installed in.
 (EX:"All-Env.yaml")